-UBA’s researchers will examine morning urine and blood samples to determine the degree of child and adolescent exposure to certain environmental pollutants.
+UBA’s researchers examine morning urine and blood samples to determine the degree of child and adolescent exposure to certain environmental pollutants.
 The pollutants may have had various different sources or uptake pathways.
 What is crucial in these human biomonitoring tests is that there is a specific method of analysis to trace pollutants or their metabolites in both urine and blood.

 Some of the substances tested have an effect similar to hormones and can encourage the development of cancer or trigger allergies.